llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   `vector_length` because the enclosing compute construct from which those clauses would normally be applied during translation is not statically visible.
+* Subarrays specifying non-contiguous blocks in dynamic multidimensional arrays because these cannot be mapped to OpenMP array sections.
+Notes:
+    * OpenACC 2.7 sec.
+2.7.1 L1108-1109 permits such subarrays.
+    * OpenMP 5.0 sec.
+2.9.7.1 p.
+322 L3 does not permit such array
+      sections in `map` clauses.
+* Non-constant integer expressions in subarrays on gang-shared variables in `reduction` clauses on `acc loop` constructs because those clauses must be copied to the parent `acc parallel` (or rather the `omp target teams`) but the expressions might evaluate to different values there.
+* Subarrays in `firstprivate` and `private` clauses because OpenMP does not permit array sections in those clauses.
+See "Semantic Clarifications" above for details.
 * Multiple reference counters because OpenMP has just one reference counter.